-2. Safe and secure transport of goods is a prerequisite for economic growth.
+22. Safe and secure transport of goods is a prerequisite for economic growth.
+Furthermore, dangerous goods only account for 3-5 percent of the total amount of goods transported but are essential to produce other products.
 Customs procedures and transport costs and delays are among the largest factors preventing developing countries from integrating into global value chains.
 The implementation of the Model Regulations improves trade facilitation in developing countries, thus contributing to their sustained, inclusive and sustainable economic growth without fostering their environmental degradation.

+23. The Sub-Committee develops Model Regulations that may be implemented by emerging economies lacking the framework or resources to independently develop their own national safety program.
+This work enhances both safety as well as economic growth by providing a platform critical to engaging in global trade and transport.

-2. In order to address new challenges and to ensure the safety of people, property and the environment, these instruments are updated regularly in the light of technical progress, the advent of new substances and materials or the exigences of modern transport systems.
+24. In order to address new challenges and to ensure the safety of people, property and the environment, these instruments are updated regularly in the light of technical progress, the advent of new substances and materials or the exigences of modern transport systems.
 Some examples of the reactivity of the Model Regulations to new challenges are: